Learning to Love Markup Languages

 Later, with the typewriter, layout was a bit more precise but the device had controls for setting left and right margins.
 Using a sheet of paper, It was inserted into the feeder of a typewriter, the user then set up mechanical tab stops and then rolled the paper forward to start typing.
 And off they went banging away on the keys.

 With a typewriter, it was considered good form to use two spaces between sentences for readability.
 And the typewriter had just one font, which was a mono-spaced font within a fixed block or area.
 This font was hard-coded onto the faces of the keys.
 Layout was still very simple and the focus was on writing text.
-In time, clever typists learned how to make tables, boxes, blank spaces for images, single and double lines, and so forth.
+In time, clever typists learned how to make tables, boxes, blank spaces for images, post and double lines, and so forth.

 With minimal design, writing with a typewriter meant implicitly understanding about layout, simply because it barely existed.